Documentation sites

 User reference

-If you have written functions that are intended to be use in other reseachers’ code, then an on-depth explaination of these procedures is essential reference material.
+If you have written functions that are intended to be used in other researchers’ code, then an in-depth explanation of these procedures is essential reference material.
 In the world of software engineering, these detailed appendices are called API references, which list each function and describe how the arguments may be used to control how the code works.
 This content may be automatically generated from the documentation strings.

 Troubleshooting